-I want to challenge everyone who loves to travel to go beyond what you think is travel photography and shoot the places you visit in new ways.
+I want to challenge everyone who loves to travel to go beyond what you think travel photography is and shoot the places you visit in new ways.
 What do most people do when they travel?
-First, they look up some iconic buildings or places.
+First, they look up some iconic buildings or settings.
 Next, they’ll visit those places.
 Lastly, they will take a photo of a building, monument, or town square that has been shot millions of times before because it’s the obvious composition that they see first.

 Let’s look at an example.
 The center of Bruges has become a UNESCO World Heritage site due to its medieval architecture from the same time period.
 It was not destroyed during World War II after Hitler made a declaration that the city’s beauty be protected and not bombed during the war.

 Now that you see the photograph and know more of the story behind the place, it may mean more to you than just some colorful buildings.